ps173/personal-notes/svelte-blog.md

 	<p style="color: red">{error.message}</p>
 {/await}
 ```
-this code gives you a random cat image.
-I was really impressed when I first saw this.
+Honestly I was really impressed when I first saw this.
+This is was so cool see.

 Here's the working demo 🐈✨
 <iframe src="https://codesandbox.io/embed/wandering-sunset-ejwo3?fontsize=14&hidenavigation=1&theme=dark&view=preview"